PeterJackNaylor/ScaleDependantCNN/README.md

 # ScaleDependentCNN
-This repository contains all the necessary to reproduce the work *Scale dependant layer for self-supervised nuclei encoding* by Naylor Peter, Yao-Hung Hubert Tsai, Marick Laé and Makoto Yamada.
+This repository contains all the necessary to reproduce the work "*Scale dependant layer for self-supervised nuclei encoding*" by Naylor Peter, Yao-Hung Hubert Tsai, Marick Laé and Makoto Yamada.

 ## Requirements